CoderDojoMcDonough/Mentor-Marketing/Plan_Use-LinkedIn-to-find-mentors.md

 When you see a message from LinkedIn saying your inmail credits have been returned, make sure you message new mentors that day.

-## Sent inmail messages to possible mentors
+## Send inmail messages to possible mentors
 Use the [Mentor Solicitation Email template](Mentor_Solicitation_Message_Template.md) as a starting point for the message you'll send to mentors.
 Keep a list of the mentors you've contacted.
 When you search for more mentors later it will be helpful to know which developers you've already contacted.